Sandra Lynch: Notable rulings

 In Massachusetts v.
 United States Department of Health and Human Services (2012), Lynch joined a unanimous panel in holding (in an opinion written by Judge Michael Boudin) that the Defense of Marriage Act (DOMA) was an unconstitutional violation of the equal protection principles of the Fifth Amendment, because it denied to same-sex couples the federal benefits enjoyed by opposite-sex couples.

 On October 19, 2021, Lynch wrote the majority opinion that upheld Maine's vaccine mandate for health care workers.
-Lynch's decision was upheld by the U.S. Supreme Court in a 6–3 decision on October 29.
+The Supreme Court refused to review that decision.

 Awards and honors

 Lynch received an Alumnae Achievement Awards from Wellesley College in 1997, and the Haskell Cohn Distinguished Judicial Service Award from the Boston Bar Association in 2011.

 Personal life

 Lynch is married and has one son; she lives in the North End, Boston.